dlee3/Github-Repo-Listings/README.md

       display repo information but in the end I decided that would have just been excess.
 Yes, it would have showcased my skills but it wouldn't have been as user-friendly.
+    - There are no tests included because with such a small app I didn't feel it was necessary.
     - If I had more time:
         - I would have added logging for when the Github API is accessed and the repo info is saved.